dplusplus1024/bitcorn-hole/LIGHTING.md

 ## Option 2: Coinos

 ## Pros and Cons
-**Strike** offers push notifications and the option to buy bitcoin, but requires KYC verification. **Coinos** is faster to get started and doesn’t require KYC, but lacks push notifications and the ability to buy bitcoin.
+**Strike** offers push notifications and the option to buy bitcoin, but requires KYC verification. **Coinos** is faster to get started and doesn’t require KYC, but lacks the ability to buy bitcoin.